-Best Micro-USB cables
+Best Micro-USB Cables

 And you?

 We've laid out our picks for best Micro-USB cables, but how about you?
-What Micro-USB cables are you using and why are they awesome?
+Which Micro-USB cables are you using and why are they awesome?
 Let us know in the comments below.

+Updated August 2017: Removed a discontinued cable and added iXCC's and Rampow's options to the list.

 Reader comments

-Best Micro-USB cables
+Best Micro-USB Cables

 I've been using some ZUS Kevlar cables for a few months now.
 Have been treating me great.
 Roll up nicely, feel of high quality and no issues yet